MilesCranmer/th_refute/README.md

 Toy program to automatically parse a research paper and test the models.

+This programs aims to answer the question: how much of the research process **itself** can we automate?

 My hope is that this program could eventually do this live, and output statistics as it goes.
 Hopefully this program/idea is helpful for the research process -- a lot more could be automated.

-This programs aims to answer the question: much of the research process **itself** can we automate?

 Eventually I feel this sort of thing will come of age, but I think it would be interesting if you could demonstrate it *right now* on special cases.